Star Patrol: Reception

+Steve List reviewed Star Patrol for Different Worlds magazine and stated that "Taken altogether, SP is flawed by incompleteness and an attempt to include everything the designers have read and enjoyed in SF.
+It is not a game for inexperienced players or those who require well-defined rules.
+Rules tinkerers could grow to love it, and given the attempt to embrace everything under the stars in it, it could be a good sourcebook for other games.
+Those people who want a good sit-down-and-play set of rules would be better off looking elsewhere."

 In The Space Gamer No. 47, William A. Barton noted that the original Space Patrol had been one of the earliest science fiction role-playing games, but was essentially just a system of character generation and a combat system, and had been rapidly out-classed by more complete and professional games such as Traveller.
 However, he found that the new Star Patrol "is, in effect, a whole new system ... a complete game system, incorporating, improving and expanding upon the old and adding a space travel and combat system, star system and planet generation tables and several sample scenarios."
 Barton did note some flaws — the rules were a bit vague in places and some charts and tables were unclear.
 But Barton concluded, "Overall, Star Patrol is a valid alternative to Traveller.
 Relatively complete – and playable."

 Eric Goldberg reviewed Star Patrol in Ares Magazine #11 and was disappointed, commenting, "Star Patrol is a failure as a game, largely because of its incompleteness.
 The designers display flashes of brilliance and a talent for elegant development, but much too infrequently to make this a useable game.
 It is an excellent collection of ideas for sf role-playing, and I would recommend it highly to someone interested in an accessory for Traveller, Space Opera, or Universe."

 In the February 1982 edition of Dragon, Bill Fawcett questioned the reason for placing a powerful ship like the USS Enterprise into a game beside the player's small Pioneer-class ship.
 And although Fawcett found the rules "clearly written", he noted the lack of an index.
 Despite these issues, he concluded, "If you are interested in SF gaming, you will probably want a copy of these rules."